Power Variability: Fixed

 - Backed by Bushnell's Lifetime Limited Warranty

-Our Verdict on the Legacy WP
+Our Verdict on the Bushnell Legacy WP Binoculars

 To glass it up, the Bushnell Legacy WP 8X42 binoculars impress in the optic field.
-It has everything you could want from a binocular that’s anything but basic which is why we named it one of our top picks for a bino under $100.
+It has everything you could want from a binocular that's anything but basic which is why we named it one of our top picks for a binocular under $100.
 Bushnell focused on quality versus pimping it out with additional bells and whistles.
-While it might be too heavy for many hunters, it falls right in line with other comparable binos.
+While it might be too heavy for many hunters, it falls right in line with other comparable binoculars.

 If you couldn't tell by now, the Legacy binoculars are a steal of a buy, it's probably why it's on the best-seller ranks.
 The price couldn't be better.
 Would you expect less from Bushnell?